Peter Ekkart: Gery's Big Band

 He worked with an existing band called Gery's Big Band, built around the musician Gery Liekens to develop tracks and music, suitable to support ballroom dancing competitions.
 After rehearsals and tryouts, Gery's Big Band was ready to play at the official All Round Ballroom Dancing Championships in the early 1990s.
-Twenty years later, they made contact again, and started working again on new and more defined playlist for competitions.
+Twenty years later, they made contact again, and started working for a revised playlist for competitions.
 Gery's Big Band now played in 2015 at the Benelux championships.

 The Ballroom Orchestra

 Wim Jansegers had the idea of touring the Flemish cultural centers with authentic ballroom music.
 He looked for professional musicians and singers, and for an advisor in the ballroom dancing world.
 That contact was soon found, and Peter Ekkart was attracted as a musical advisor, and as the show couple with his wife and partner Ellen Ekkart.

 They named the band The Ballroom Orchestra.
 One of the band members, Peter van Woensel, also participated in the making of the dance music CDs, and Ekkart asked him to join the band.

-The show included the participation of the public, where musicians, dancers and, public interact with each other.
-The show toured for two years in 2013 and 2014, an played in all major cities in Flanders, the Dutch speaking part of Belgium.
+The show included the participation of the public, where they meet musicians and dancers and interact with each other.
+The show toured for two years in 2013 and 2014, and played in all major cities in Flanders, the Dutch speaking part of Belgium.
 The highlight was three concerts in the authentic hall The Roma in Antwerp.

 Personal life

-Peter Ekkart has two children Joyce and Mike.
+Peter Ekkart has two children, Joyce and Mike.

-He married Ellen Ekkart-Saey in 2001.
-They have a son Idriz.
+He married Ellen Ekkart-Saey in 2001 and has a son named Idriz.